 So if you're in need of some encouragement, hope, anecdotes, some advice, and a virtual friend, you've come to the right place!
 Whether you're a student, professional, entrepreneur, stay-at-home parent, or currently unemployed, just trying to figure life out, you are welcome here.

-I want you and all of my readers to find comfort, inspiration, truth, motivation, and encouragement here.
+I want you to find comfort, inspiration, truth, motivation, and encouragement here.
 My goal for this space is to create a home, a little safe corner of the Internet, a place where you can count on truth, kindness, and authenticity.

 If you're unsure of what lies ahead but interested in figuring it out with others who are in the same boat, I invite you to join me for the journey.
 Grab a big cup of your favorite tea or coffee, pull up a chair, and, if you'd like, subscribe to keep up with me as I go!